wolfxxx/SpaceInvaders/README.md

 ```

 How it works
-- On Game Over, you're prompted for a name; score is submitted if the leaderboard is enabled.
+- On Game Over, you’re prompted for a name; score is submitted if the leaderboard is enabled.
 - Start screen shows the Top 10 (name, score, date).

 ### App Check (recommended)